Printable Attachments and Other Resources

 PARKING AND SHUTTLES

-PARKING: Parking for events in or near the Cadet Area is in the Field House, Reservoir and Parade Field Parking Lots (see map).
+PARKING: Parking for events in or near the Cadet Area is at the Field House, Reservoir and Parade Field Parking Lots (see map).
 Please make sure to park in designated parking spaces — violators may be ticketed or towed at owner’s expense.

-SHUTTLES: Shuttle bus service will operate from the visitor parking lots on Tuesday before Graduation.
+SHUTTLES: Shuttle bus service will operate from the visitor parking lots on Wednesday before the Graduation Parade.
 Bus stops are clearly marked with signs and benches.
 Guests may ride the shuttle buses into the Cadet Area.
 Buses do not go to the Visitor Center so we recommend guests not park in this lot for Cadet Area events.
 Guests wishing to enter the Terrazzo, academic buildings or dormitories must be escorted by a cadet or authorized staff at all times.
 Private vehicles may not enter the Cadet Area.
 Shuttle bus service will not be available on Graduation Day; all ceremony parking is at Falcon Stadium.

 Shuttle buses will transport guests from the Field House parking areas to Sijan Hall, where guests will be escorted through the building to the terrazzo and across to Mitchell Hall.
 Elevators will be available for handicapped or wheel chair guests.

 Graduation Ceremony Guests may use Stadium Gates 3, 4, 5, 6, 7, 8, and 10.

 Gates 1, 2, and 9 will be closed to the public.
 Additionally, Gate 4 will close at 0930.